 - Use an over-the-counter product known as Tecnu lotion, which works well to remove oils up to 24 hours after contact.

 - If the rash and itching have begun to develop, run hot water – as hot as you can stand – on the affected areas.
 The itching will briefly become intense, but then will stop for several hours, as the nerves that convey the sensory information to the brain become overloaded and quit.
-Repeat the hot water treatment as necessary – but be cautious to avoid burning.
+Repeat the hot water treatment as necessary, usually three times a day – but be cautious to avoid burning.

 - Relieve itching with calamine lotion and aloe vera gel.

 - Try witch hazel (Hamamelis virginiana) to treat poison ivy blisters.
 Available in liquid distillation, it can be found at any drug store and can be safely used by both adults and children.

 Keep in mind that serious cases of poison ivy require medical supervision and often prescription treatment – contact your physician if you run a fever of 101 degrees or higher, if blisters ooze pus, or if the rash is widespread or near sensitive areas such as eyes, mouth or genitals.

 Like all good health advice, an ounce of prevention is worth a pound of cure: Learn how to recognize poisonous plants by studying what is local to your area – or the area you might vacation in.
 This will help to avoid future contact.